rezakhademix/laravel-postgres-docker/README.md

 Want to build for production?
 Simply run `docker compose run --rm npm run build`.

-# Laravel Postgres Docker

-## Description
-A simplified Docker Compose workflow that sets up a Laravel network of containers for local Laravel development with Adminer & PGAdmin.

 ## License
 This project is licensed under the MIT License.
 See the full license below: